Jody Whitesides

 As a producer I bring a strong sense of keeping an artist on the path of their vision.

-As a mix engineer I bring a strong sense of flow and quality to the song.
+As a mix engineer I bring a strong sense of vibe and quality to the song.

 As a guitarist I bring strong skills of multiple playing styles, lead & rhythm, and a large selection of electric & acoustic guitar sounds.

-As a singer I bring a wide range of vibe to a song.
+As a singer I bring a wide range of performance to a song.
 Can sing lead or background.

 Contact me through the green button above and let's get to work.